raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 ### 4.1.3 Using Flask-Mongoengine
 To use MongoDB, Flask provides a really nice add-on called [`Flask-Mongoengine`][flask-mongoengine], which allows us to perform our CRUD operations directly from our Flask app.

+To get started using MongoDB, first install it!

-To get started using it, first install MongoDB; if you're inside your Vagrant box, you should follow the instruction guide for Ubuntu available [here][mongo-download-linux] (NOTE: if you're not inside your box, installation guides for other operating systems are available [here][mongo-download-general]).
+To get started using it, first install MongoDB; follow the instruction guide for your operating system [here][mongo-download-general]).

 Once you've done that, we'll need to install `Flask-Mongoengine`.
-To do that, run the following command:
+Ensure your `virtualenv` virtual environment is activated (you should see the name of your directory prepended to your terminal prompt).
+Then, run the following command:

 ```bash
 $ sudo pip install flask-mongoengine